Mary-Chatsane/ai-code-exercises/KNOWING_WHERE_TO_START.md

 ## Exercise Part 1: Understanding Project Structure

-I familiarized myself with the codebase structure and configuration files like package.json, pom.xml, and requirement.txt etc, as well as their functions in programming.
+I familiarized myself with the task_manager.py codebase structure and configuration files like package.json, pom.xml, and requirement.txt etc, as well as their functions in programming.
 I skimmed through main files of the provided codes.

 - Prompts/commands I used:
-  -
-  -
+  - Prompt 1: Understanding Project Structure and Technology Stack

 - What I learned about how the project is organized:
   -